-- 1. How is removal cancelled for "permanent residents"?
+- 1. How is removal canceled for "permanent residents"?

-- 2. How is removal cancelled for "non-permanent residents"?
+- 2. How is removal canceled for "non-permanent residents"?

 - 3. Which Nevada court hears "cancellation of removal cases"?

-In the case of permanent residents, their current deportation or removal proceedings may be cancelled if the individual:
+In the case of permanent residents, their current deportation or removal proceedings may be canceled if the individual: